The Ecosystem of Issues

 Finding the Sweet Spot

-If you’re in the driver’s seat as chief advocate for an issue, conceiving and articulating the story—your brand positioning—is one of the central, and potentially most consequential, decisions you’ll make.
+If you’re in the driver’s seat and are leading an issue advocacy campaign, conceiving and articulating the story—your brand positioning—is one of the central, and potentially most consequential, decisions you’ll make.

 Motivation Research is a particularly effective tool when developing a strategic communications framework.
 Contact us to start a conversation on how we can use this tool to help you build or grow your issue brand.